 (b) To engage PAC, as appropriate, in consultations and meetings as may result from decisions of the IBCS;

+(c) To ensure that the activities of the PAC are in accordance with the Terms of Reference of the PAC;

+(d) To submit the synthesis and consolidated report on the GFCS implementation within the GFCS stakeholders, with a view to identify gaps and priorities to the GFCS Office for distribution at least one month in advance of the Management Committee meetings;

-(c) To ensure that the activities of the PAC are in accordance with the Terms of Reference of the PAC;(d) As may be decided by the Chair of the IBCS, to report on the activities of the PAC and present its views to the IBCS at its sessions.
+(e) As may be decided by the Chair of the IBCS, to report on the activities of the PAC and present its views to the IBCS at its sessions.

 IV.
 Funding